AV Technology and Martyn's Law: Tools to Enhance Security and Communication

 Martyn's Law highlights the importance of inclusivity.
 Providing information in multiple languages and utilizing visual cues helps individuals who do not speak English or who have hearing impairments.
 Implementing visual alarms, such as strobe lights or icons, alongside audible alerts ensures that everyone can access essential information.
 Additionally, venues should consider installing inductive hearing loops and captioned videos to meet accessibility standards.

-**Public address (PA) systems and mass notification platforms** – deliver clear audio instructions over large areas, including outdoor spaces.
+**Public address (PA) systems and mass notification platforms** – the public address system UK venues already rely on for routine announcements becomes the backbone of the emergency communication system, delivering clear audio instructions across both indoor and outdoor spaces.
 Integration with signage ensures consistent messaging.

 **Wayfinding kiosks and interactive displays** – provide visitors with maps, emergency procedures and contact information.
-They can switch to emergency mode automatically during an incident.
+They can switch to emergency evacuation signage mode automatically during an incident.

-**Sound masking and voice evacuation systems** – improve speech intelligibility and privacy during daily operations, then switch to voice evacuation mode to broadcast emergency announcements.
+**Sound masking systems** – improve speech intelligibility and privacy during daily operations, then yield priority to the voice evacuation system to broadcast emergency announcements.

 **Occupancy sensors and analytics** – monitor crowd density and environmental conditions to trigger alerts or adjust messaging in real time (e.g., directing people away from congested exits).